evilnose/PyRKViewer/docs/source/QuickStart.rst

 3. Next, open your terminal and navigate to the directory containing Coyote.

 4. Once inside the main folder of the application you can install the dependencies.
 To install the base dependencies simply run ``poetry install``.
-To install the optional ones as well, run ``poetry install -E sbml``.
+To install the optional ones as well, run ``poetry install -E simulation``.
 Note that this step may take a while.
 To learn more about which set of dependencies is right for you.

 5. Finally, you will run the application with the command ``poetry run coyote``.